 “I'm so sick of you.”

 I curled up as best I could, wrapping my arms over my head.
-Emma, nearly three years old, emerged from the bedroom, rubbing her eyes still groggy from sleep, she saw us, stopped and turned rigid.
+Emma, two years old, emerged from the bedroom, rubbing her eyes still groggy from sleep, she saw us, stopped and turned rigid.
 I tried to shield myself as Abe brought the pillow down over and over again, pounding the floor next to my head, while spewing a relentless stream of anger.

 "I'm sick of your complaints."